 - a.
 Re-shoots are mandatory under the following circumstances: - i.
 Range equipment malfunction. - ii.
 If a RO mistakenly stops a shooter for a suspected safety violation but the violation did not, in fact, occur.
 Re-shoots will be automatically granted for stops directed by an RO due safety concerns not related to the shooter. - iii.
 In any case where a competitor is not afforded the same opportunity to shoot the stage as all other competitors.
 This does not include changing weather conditions unless determined by the Match Director to be necessary, such as in the case of extreme downpour, high winds, etc. - iv.
-When the stage has been finished and the score sheet that is given to the competitor is not completely or correctly scored. - v.
+When the stage has been finished and the score sheet that is given to the competitor is not completely or correctly scored.

+- v.
 When the RO and the Match Director concur on special circumstances for granting a re-shoot. - b.
-The competitor may decline the re-shoot at his/her discretion.
+The competitor may decline the re-shoot at his/her discretion This should be done before the shooter is given a score for the stage.